Railcar: Multiple-unit and articulated railcars

+Variants

 Railbuses

-A variation of the railcar is the railbus: a very lightweight type of vehicle designed for use specifically on lightly-used railway lines and, as the name suggests, sharing many aspects of their construction with those of a road bus.
+A variation of the railcar is the railbus: a very lightweight type of vehicle designed for use specifically on lightly used railway lines and, as the name suggests, sharing many aspects of their construction with those of a road bus.
 They usually have a bus, or modified bus, body and four wheels on a fixed base, instead of running on bogies.
 Railbuses have been commonly used in such countries as the Czech Republic, France, Germany, Italy, Sweden, and the United Kingdom.

 A type of railbus known as a Pacer based on the Leyland National bus was still widely used in the United Kingdom until withdrawal in 2021.
 New Zealand railcars that more closely resembled railbuses were the Leyland diesel railcars and the Wairarapa railcars that were specially designed to operate over the Rimutaka Incline between Wellington and the Wairarapa region.
-In Australia, where they were often called Rail Motors, railcars were often used for passenger services on lightly-used lines.
+In Australia, where they were often called Rail Motors, railcars were often used for passenger services on lightly used lines.
 In France they are known as autorails.
 Once very common, their use died out as local lines were closed.
 However, a new model has been introduced for lesser-used lines.

 In Canada, after the cessation of their mainline passenger service, BC Rail started operating a pair of railbuses to some settlements not easily accessible otherwise.

 In Russia, the Mytishchi-based Metrowagonmash firm manufactures the RA-1 railbus, equipped with a Mercedes engine.
 As of summer 2006, the Gorky Railway planned to start using them on its commuter line between Nizhny Novgorod and Bor.